Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 Defining Views
 ==============

-Conventionally, :term:`view callable` objects are defined within a ``views.py`` module in an :app:`Pyramid` application.
-There is nothing automagically special about the filename ``views.py``.
-Files implementing views often have ``view`` in their filenames (or may live in a Python subpackage of your application package named ``views``), but this is only by convention.
-A project may have many views throughout its codebase in arbitrarily-named files.
-In this application, however, we'll be continuing to use the ``views.py`` module, because there's no reason to break convention.

 A :term:`view callable` in a :app:`Pyramid` application is typically a simple Python function that accepts a single parameter: :term:`request`.
 A view callable is assumed to return a :term:`response` object.